EthicApp-Development/ethicapp-main/README.md

 1. At the root directory of the project and run `npm install` for installing dependencies.
 2. For creating a database image with the existing schema, go to the root directory of the project and run `sh db_config/init_db.sh ${YOUR_DB_NAME}${YOUR_PG_USER} ${YOUR_PG_PASSWORD}`, where you'll pass both your credentials and the database name, and create a database image you can see and interact with in your pgadmin server page.
 In case you want more information or see posible common problems, go to the [DB_CONFIG/README.md](db_config/README.md) file.

+This DB will come with some test users for you to use right away.
+These are:

 #### 3.1.2.
 Virtualized

 Run: